 - if MBS policy authorization is successful, the PCF shall derive the required MBS policies (e.g. QoS parameters) and determine whether they are allowed or not;

+- if the required MBS policies are allowed:

+- if the "AreaSessPolicy" feature is supported and the location dependent MBS session is requested as indicated by the attribute "locDepMbsReq" (i.e. value is set to "true"), then the PCF shall assign an Area Session Policy Identifier within the "areaSessPolId" to correlate policies for different Area Sessions belonging to same location dependent MBS session;

-- if the required MBS policies are allowed:- the PCF shall store the generated MBS policies for the MBS session together with the corresponding MBS session ID;
+- the PCF shall store the generated MBS policies for the MBS session together with the corresponding MBS session ID, and if applicable, Area Session Policy ID for location dependent MBS Session;

 - the PCF shall create a new "Individual MBS Application Session Context" resource and respond to the NF service consumer with an HTTP "201 Created" status code, including an HTTP Location header field containing the URI of the created "Individual MBS Application Session Context" resource and the response body containing a representation of the created resource within the MbsAppSessionCtxt data structure; and